 Where did the idea for eye black come from?
 How has glare reduction evolved over the years?

 The first known glare-reducing devices were made by Eskimos from Alaska, Canada, and Siberia approximately 2000 years ago.
 Ivory or wooden goggles with horizontal slots effectively allowed peripheral vision while blocking out light reflected by snow and ice.
 The Chinese used colored transparent pebbles gathered from riverbeds for protection.
 The earliest recorded use of “sports sunglasses” is attributed to Nero, who viewed gladiators through an emerald.
 More recently, Tuberville, a 15th-century English ophthalmologist, prescribed silk veils for his post-operative patients complaining of photophobia, and, in 1886, the mail order company Sears, Roebuck, and Company began to offer sunglasses.

 Wow.
 That’s some pretty cool history on the subject, Doc!
 Thanks!
-We appreciate you taking the time out to speak with us about eye black!
+We appreciate you taking the time out to speak with us!